ROZALIYA0206/whitepaper/technical.md

 }
 ```

-By integrating the data supply system into the Nodes at genesis we are able to overcome these issues on the Rublix Blockchain.
+By integrating the data supply system into the validators level at genesis we are able to overcome these limitations on the Rublix Blockchain.

 ### 2.5 Use Cases

 #### Inexpensive Network

 The hybrid consensus model provides an inexpensive way to secure the network.
 Users can run existing DApps on the Rublix Blockchain and spend less money on transaction fees.
-Overall cost of the network’s security will also be cheaper due to lower market cap.
+Overall cost of the network’s security will also be cheaper due to considerably lower market cap.

 #### No Miners